yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <hr/><a href="code/01_basic/10_Introduction/10_hello_you.lhs" class="cut">01_basic/10_Introduction/<strong>10_hello_you.lhs</strong></a>

-Now, a program asking your name and reply "Hello" using the name you entered:
+Now, a program asking your name and replying "Hello" using the name you entered:

 <div class="codehighlight">
 <code class="haskell">